 Ask yourself whether spending a small amount on the premium is better than the risk of not having a pay-out should you die or paying thousands of pounds of your own money if anything were to happen to your home.

 Step 4 – Speak to a free debt counselling service

-There are also other charities that can help you talk through your situation and provide information on where to find solutions.
-Read our guide below to get a full list of agencies and charities to contact.
+There are other charities that can help you talk through your situation and provide information on where to find solutions.

 Step 5 – Check if you can get help with your mortgage payments

-Depending on your circumstances you may be eligible for certain benefits – and/or for government help towards your interest payments.
-Follow the links below to find out more.
+Depending on your circumstances you might be eligible for certain benefits – and/or for government help towards your interest payments.

 Worried about being repossessed?

 If you’re worried that you might lose your home as a result of lapsed repayments, charities can provide support and advice, and there is plenty of help elsewhere too.